learn-academy-2020-echo/week-5-assessment-sjproctor/interview-questions.md

 1. Rails follows an MVC pattern.
 What does that mean?

-  Your answer: An architecture pattern - M: model, V: view, C: controller
+  Your answer: An architecture pattern for full stack development - M: model, V: view, C: controller

   Researched answer: